Frank Caprio: Caught in Providence

+In 2017, his videos in the courtroom went viral, with more than 15 million views.
+In 2022, views of Caught in Providence neared 500 million, and one video shared on Pulptastic had 43.6 million views on YouTube.
+He became well known for his empathy and light humor in court.
+The Caught in Providence YouTube channel has 2.92 million subscribers.
+Caprio also made appearances in the series Parking Wars, adjudicating several cases of traffic violations.

 Community outreach

 At Suffolk University School of Law, Caprio founded the Antonio "Tup" Caprio Scholarship Fund.
 This scholarship, named after Caprio's father, who had only a fifth-grade education, is for Rhode Island students committed to improving access to legal services in Rhode Island urban core neighborhoods.
-He has also established scholarships at Providence College, Suffolk Law School, and for graduates of Central High School, named in honor of his father.
+He also established scholarships at Providence College, Suffolk Law School, and for graduates of Central High School, named in honor of his father.

-Caprio has been involved in the Boys Town of Italy, the Nickerson House Juvenile Court and Rhode Island Food Bank.
+Caprio was involved in the Boys Town of Italy, the Nickerson House Juvenile Court, and Rhode Island Food Bank.
 In 1983 he co-chaired the Rhode Island Statue of Liberty Foundation (raising funds for the restoration of the Statue of Liberty and Ellis Island).
-Caprio was also a member of the Board of Regents of Elementary and Secondary education and the Governor's Pre-K thru 16 Council on education.
-He is a member of the President's Council at Providence College.
+Caprio was also a member of the Board of Regents of Elementary and Secondary education and the Governor's Pre-K through 16 Council on education.
+He was a member of the President's Council at Providence College.

-In 2021, Caprio started the Filomena Fund, named after his mother, which pays and supports people who are unable to pay for traffic violations.
-It was started in honor of a single mother from Indiana who sent a letter and a small donation to Caprio.
-Caprio read the letter on television and has since received similar donations from people all over the world.

 Awards and honors

 Caprio was awarded an Honorary Doctorate of Law by his alma mater Suffolk University Law School in 1991 and Providence College in 2008, and also received an Honorary Doctorate of Public Service from the University of Rhode Island in 2016.
 In August 2018, he received the Producer's Circle Award at the Rhode Island International Film Festival.

+Following Caprio's retirement, the Providence City Council passed legislation to rename his former municipal courtroom 'The Chief Judge Frank Caprio Courtroom'.
+The dedication ceremony took place on October 20, 2023.
+Earlier that month he was sworn in as Chief Judge Emeritus of the Providence Municipal Court, although the title was largely ceremonial and Caprio stated that he had no intention of returning to the bench.

 Personal life

-Caprio has been married to Joyce E. Caprio for over 50 years.
-They have five children: Frank T. Caprio, David Caprio, Marissa Caprio Pesce, John Caprio, and Paul Caprio.
-They have seven grandchildren and two great-grandchildren.
+Caprio was married to Joyce E. Caprio.
+They had five children: Frank T. Caprio, David Caprio, Marissa Caprio Pesce, John Caprio, and Paul Caprio, as well as seven grandchildren and two great-grandchildren.
 An avid Boston Red Sox fan, Caprio threw the ceremonial first pitch on July 25, 2019, at Fenway Park, when the Red Sox played the New York Yankees.

+A devout Catholic, Caprio averred: “I have a deep and abiding faith in the Catholic Church, in Jesus, in the power of prayer.”